Master of Business Administration - MBA

 - the credits were earned with a grade of B or better

-A decision on whether to grant the transfer of credit will be made as soon as possible after the request is received, but no later than the first term in which the student is enrolled.
+A decision to grant the transfer of credit will be made as soon as possible after the request is received, but no later than the first term in which the student is enrolled.

 Students work with an academic advisor (MBA faculty member) to chart their academic progress and find answers to program-related questions.